ajl2718/saunteringcat.github.io/_posts/2021-19-01-geocoding-psql-python.markdown

 The paper has SQL code for most of these steps, with the exception of the GNAF setup and the numerical constraint.

-I have written Python module for geocoding that implements this algorithm in Postgres thanks to the nice [results library](https://pypi.org/project/results/).
+I have written a Python module for geocoding that implements this algorithm in Postgres thanks to the nice [results library](https://pypi.org/project/results/).
 It is available in the repo [PhraseGeocoder](https://github.com/alex2718/PhraseGeocoder).

 <h1>Summary and extensions to the algorithm</h1>
-I also found this an instructive project for learning more about Postgres, in particular things like Common Table Expressions, string similarity and some operations that I wasn't at all familiar with.
+I found this an instructive project for learning more about Postgres, in particular things like Common Table Expressions, string similarity and operations that I wasn't at all familiar with.

 There are a few obvious ways that this algorithm can be extended:
 - Intead of using pairs of *consecutive* tokens as phrases, use pairs of *next-to-nearest neighbour* phrases.